It is undoubtedly confident that some employees and volunteers have acquired new skills throughout their employment.

 An employee’s learning curve is shown through their performance and/or output.
 Therefore, these employees must realise the importance of validating these skills by obtaining the necessary certifications to recognise such skills.

 This is where recognised prior learning (RPL) plays an essential and vital role.

 It is a process that enables employees to maximise and utilise their strengths and talents.

 Technically speaking, it is an assessment and acknowledgment by a Registered Training Organisation (RTO) that an employee has gained knowledge or skill appropriate to the industry’s standards.

 There are various ways to assess an individual’s qualifications and skills.
 One way is through evaluation of previous employment, experiences in volunteer work or actual observation of performance at work (learning).
 This does not mean that only employees can undertake RPL, but it also applies to volunteers who do not get any kind of pay while working; people from different companies/organizations may perform these duties depending on their availability as well as a commitment to the cause they represent- which makes this course applicable across organizations too!

 Evidence of such competence is not limited only to credentials and qualifications.
 Nor does it define their applicants by age, gender, or physical attributes.

 The proof needed is based solely on the skills that individuals demonstrate through undertaking their respective tasks and responsibilities, thereby exhibiting their skills and talents to be valued.

-It is also a good way for unemployed individuals to demonstrate their skills and knowledge in hope of looking for prospective employers.
+It is also a good way for unemployed individuals to demonstrate their skills and knowledge in the hope of looking for prospective employers.

-Lastly, it could also serve active community and organization members who have participated in and organised various events and programs.
+Lastly, it could serve active community and organization members who have participated in and organised various events and programs.